Arnold Fothergill: First-class cricket

 In 1882, Fothergill joined the ground staff at Lord's Cricket Ground, and made his first-class debut for the MCC against Derbyshire in May.
-Bowling unchanged in the first innings, he claimed five wickets for 31 runs, and then scored the highest score of his first-class career, 74 runs, in a large victory for his side.
+Bowling unchanged in the first innings, he claimed five wickets for 31 runs, and then scored the highest score of his first-class career, 74 runs, in a large victory for his team.
 The following month, he featured for Somerset in what is generally considered to be their first match of the first-class cricket, against Lancashire.
 Somerset were heavily beaten in the match, during which Fothergill took three wickets and scored three runs.
 That summer, he was selected to appear for the professional "Players" against the amateur "Gentlemen" in the prestigious annual fixture at Lord's, in which he had little impact as the Gentlemen won by eight wickets.
 In all, Fothergill played fourteen first-class matches in 1882, claiming 44 wickets at an average of 22.02, and taking five wickets in an innings twice.
 He was Somerset's leading wicket-taker during the season, taking twice as many wickets as the next most effective bowler, Charles Winter.

-Fothergill's first match in 1883 was in a representative match, (Note: A representative match in cricket means one in which one or both teams are composed of those regarded as representing the best players in a region or group (such as professional cricketers), or one involving national sides.) playing for the South against the North.
+Fothergill's first match in 1883 was in a representative match, (Note: A representative match in cricket means one in which one or both teams are composed of those regarded as representing the best players in a region or group (such as professional cricketers), or one involving national teams.) playing for the South against the North.
 (Note: This was a match in which a team of players from the northern English counties played against a team selected from the southern counties.)
 The South, for whom Fothergill was the only player to score double figures in each innings, lost the match.
 He then played exclusively with the MCC until the end of July, when Somerset's fixtures began.
 Having collected five wickets in an innings for the MCC against Oxford University, Fothergill repeated the feat twice that season for Somerset, taking five for 23 against Gloucestershire, and then achieving his best first-class bowling figures of six for 43 against Hampshire.
 In the latter match, he also took four wickets in the second innings, giving him ten wickets in the match, the only occasion he achieved the feat in first-class cricket.
 He played one further match towards the end of the 1883 season, against that year's "Champion County", Nottinghamshire.
 The MCC won the game by 121 runs; in the first innings, Fothergill was not required to bowl as Nottinghamshire were bowled out for 23, with six players scoring ducks, and he took five for 30 in the second innings.
 Fothergill was once more Somerset's leading wicket-taker during 1883, taking 27 of his 37 first-class wickets for the county that year.
 His bowling average of 14.72 was his best during an English season.